Aki78/AirportHeistGroup3MetropoliaProject/README.md

 ## Introduction
 This document specifies a design for the gameplay of Airport Heist.
-The key developers of this game are Aki Morooka, Khai cao, Kiana Aghajani and Francesco Natanni.
+The key developers are Aki Morooka, Khai cao, Kiana Aghajani and Francesco Natanni.

 ## Vision
-Chapter 2 (Vision) describes the general idea of the flight simulator game.
-What is the purpose of the game and how does it work?
+Airport Heist is a single player game, where the main character aims to avoid capture as they make their way across europe.
+Players are limited by their budget but can steal their way to fortune or be ruined!
+Players start in Helsinki, Finland and the game ends when you are either caught by interpol or run out of money.

+The Purpose of Airport Heist is to produce a fun, interactive game, that satisfies the guidelines provided in software1.

+What does this mean?

 The vision can be presented also as a figure that is supported by a written description.
 Here you must explain the main idea of the game in your own words: how does the game proceed and what stages must the player go through?

-## Specifications
-Airport Heist is a single player game, where the main character aims to avoid capture as they make their way across europe.
-Players are limited by their budget but can steal their way to fortune or be ruined!
-Players start in Helsinki, Finland and the game ends when you are either caught by interpol or run our of money.
+As the game progresses the player take chances by stealing money to increase their wealth and then makes strategic moves to avoid arrest.

 ## Story
 ### Backstory